M-M-NiT/Realm-War-By-M-M/README.md

 #### **Unit Hierarchy**
 - two **UNIT** of the __same__ **RANK** can be merged to a higher **HIERARCHY**

-1. Peasant
+1. Models.Units.Peasant
-2. Spearman
+2. Models.Units.Spearman
-3. Swordman
+3. Models.Units.Swordman
-4. Knight
+4. Models.Units.Knight

 > you can give each unit, it's own characteristic